top of page

 Thou shalt not hate thy brother in thine heart: thou shalt in any wise rebuke thy neighbour, and not suffer sin upon him.

-If a brother trespasses against us, we are to speak with him about what’s right and not suffer sin upon him lest hatred get an advantage over us to hate our brother by not saying anything.
+• If a brother trespasses against us, we are to speak with him about what’s right, seeking peace and not suffering sin upon him, lest hatred get an advantage over us to hate our brother by not saying anything or bearing a grudge in bitterness over the offense.
 Our words needs be in faith and love as well with good intent of mind and in due season:

-We have admonitions of how to deal with one another in the faith and as brothers or sisters in Christ Yache.
-Let every man love his brother and hide one another’s faults and deal discretely with one another in love.
+• We have admonitions of how to deal with one another in the faith and as brothers or sisters in Christ Yache.
+Let every man love his brother and hide one another’s faults in righteousness (not to be an enabler for them to continue in their sins) and deal discretely with one another in love;

 Leviticus 19:18